 Due Dates and Information:

-Our Program Director, Kristie Murrell will be scheduling an in-person orientation (Pre-service training) before school starts that she will ask that you attend.
-You will receive a 2-hour certificate that you can use toward your required hours.
+Our Program Director, Kristie Murrell, will schedule an in-person orientation (Pre-service training) before school starts, which she will request that you attend.
+You will receive a 4-hour certificate that can be used toward your required hours.

-All CPR and First Aid certificates will be completed by August 1st, 2024.
-CPR & First Aid - online course https://www.nationalcprfoundation.com/
+All CPR and First Aid certificates will be completed by August 1st, 2025.